Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 ways to do that: make a lot of DNS CNAMEs, or set up hosts that serve HTTP redirects to the victim.

+Thus, we follow redirects as long as they point to the same host, and stop when we encounter a new hostname.

 Mitigations:

 1. compare URLs from the NodeInfo with the hostname by which the NodeInfo was fetched.
 If they don't match, consider this host "dead".
 This means further checks will be made less often, making the DNS CNAMEs useless;
-2. when encountering HTTP 302 Moved Permanently, add the target to the list of known instances, and check the old hostname as "dead";
+2. when encountering HTTP 302 Moved Permanently (which points to a new hostname), add the target to the list of known instances, and check the old hostname as "dead";
-3. when encountering HTTP 302 Found, stop and re-schedule the check.
+3. when encountering HTTP 302 Found (which points to a new hostname), stop and re-schedule the check.
 Either the redirect will disappear after a while, or the server will move for good and the service will re-discover it.

 ## Architecture